-A Content Upgrade — also sometimes known as a Lead Magnet or opt-in freebie — is a free gift you provide your readers and social media followers to entice them to opt into your email list.
+A Content Upgrade — also sometimes known as a Lead Magnet or opt-in freebie — is a free piece of valuable content you provide your readers and social media followers to entice them to opt into your email list.

 Here’s the deal:

-You also want to entice the people who would be interested in your course.
+You also want to entice the people who would be interested in your product.

-So, the Content Upgrade also acts a primer.
+So, the Content Upgrade also acts as a primer.

 Need some inspiration?
 I’ve created the following infographic to help spark some powerful Content Upgrade ideas.

-Make sure to save this Content Upgrade ideas graphic on Pinterest for later, too!
+Make sure to save this Content Upgrade idea graphic on Pinterest for later, too!

-Once you have your content plan laid out, it’s time to create some gorgeous graphics to attract your readers to click.
+Once you have your content plan laid out and you’ve created your landing page, it’s time to create some gorgeous graphics to attract your readers to click.

 This should include a vertical Pinterest-optimized graphic as well as in-line graphics throughout the post.